Sagnac-type neutron displacement-noise-free interferometeric gravitational-wave detector: Conclusion

 In this paper, we propose a Sagnac-type neutron DFI and have confirmed analytically that DFI can be realized by injecting neutrons into a Sagnac-type neutron interferometer considering the influence of gravity.
 We have also shown that the sensitivity of the Sagnac-type neutron DFI is superior to that of the conventional single, two-velocity DFI.
 When canceling displacement noise with multiple signals, the location and time at which the neutrons receive the displacement noise are important.
 In order to cancel the displacement noise of all test masses with four neutron signals, we adjust the neutrons' velocities and injection angles to satisfy the following conditions: 1) The neutron trajectories are symmetrical about the y-axis.
 2) The four neutron groups are incident on the interferometer at the same point on BS A. 3) Neutrons, $\mathrm{neutrons}_1$ and $\mathrm{neutrons}_2$ ($\mathrm{neutrons}_3$ and $\mathrm{neutrons}_4$) hit the same points on $\mathrm{C}_1$ and $\mathrm{C}_2$ ($\mathrm{D}_1$ and $\mathrm{D}_2$) in Figure\,\ref{Sagnac_path}, respectively.
 Additionally, we optimize the incident neutron velocities to achieve the best sensitivity for both the Sagnac-type neutron DFI and the single, two-velocity neutron DFI.

 One of the technical challenges we face in realizing a Sagnac-type neutron DFI is the neutron reflection angle.
 Currently, mirrors with a reflection angle of only a few degrees have been created using current technology.
 However, there is no fundamental principle that limits the reflection angle.
 Thus, it is possible to develop a mirror with a large reflection angle, such as 45 degrees.
-Another practical issue that must be considered when demonstrating neutron DFI experimentally is the accuracy of the instrument.
-The sensitivity of neutron DFI is affected by factors such as the accuracy of the distance between test masses, the reflectivity of the mirrors, and the accuracy of the displacement noise cancellation.
+Other practical issue that must be considered when demonstrating neutron DFI experimentally is the accuracy and capability of the instrument.
+The sensitivity of neutron DFI is affected by factors such as the accuracy of the distance between test masses, the reflectivity of the mirrors, the flux of neutrons and the accuracy of the displacement noise cancellation.
+For example, neutron beams with velocity ranging from 75 m/s to 100 m/s are limited to a flux of about $10^6$ /s using the PF2 beamline at the ILL reactor in France.
+In the future, fluxes of up to $10^9$ /s can be anticipated using beams from the ESS accelerator neutron source, which is currently under construction.
+We anticipate that even higher fluxes will be possible in principle, although we will have to wait for future facilities to be built.
+The accuracy of noise cancellation depends on the precision of neutron velocity determination (this is frequency noise).
+Increasing the distance from the neutron source to the interferometer increases the required accuracy of velocity determination.
+If the velocity is determined with an accuracy of 0.1 \% or better, the sensitivity curve will not be affected as long as the mirror displacement is below $10^{-11} \,\mathrm{m/\sqrt{Hz}}$.
 For these reasons, developing such a technique is challenging, but we believe it is feasible.
 A more detailed study of these technical issues will be the subject of future work.